MaysLastPlaysThings/FNF-PlayEngine/README.md

+# WARNING!
+This engine is deprecated and will be rewriten soon.

+- Honestly, i don't like how it is, looking at it right now, it looks bad.
+So I'll try to rework it, so it'll look better than it is right now.
+Also, maybe it'll go under a new name. - MaysLastPlay.
+(2.11.2024)

 ## FNF Play Engine
 ![Play Engine logo](logo.png)
 - Play Engine is FNF Engine what adds new features to original Friday Night Funkin' game